 US State Laws: Over 20 US states now have comprehensive privacy laws, including Virginia, Colorado, Connecticut, and more.
 Most follow patterns similar to CCPA.

-Getting Started
+Getting started

 Ready to simplify your analytics compliance?
 You have two paths with OpenPanel.

-Either way, you get cookieless tracking, real-time dashboards, funnels, user profiles, and all the features you need to understand your users without the compliance complexity.
+Either way, you get cookieless tracking, real-time dashboards, funnels, user profiles, and the features you need to understand your users without the compliance complexity.

 Get started with OpenPanel Cloud or check out our self-hosting documentation.